 The intricate pattern of the brain: social entanglement

 The pattern of the self is the biggest memory object in the brain.
 It involves all other memory objects.
 That means that all the patterns that you have discovered in external stimuli, together with the genetic properties of the brain, make up who you are.
-All of these memory objects have their own emotional connections, dictating the way in which you value them.
-In this article I am going to argue that the more an external or abstract object, be it static, dynamic or social, makes up a big part of the pattern of the self, the more it will be viewed as important.
+All of these memory objects have their own emotional connections, dictating the way in which you value them, and how you respond to them.
+In this article I am going to argue that the more an external or abstract object, be it static, dynamic or social, is present in the pattern of the self, the more it will be viewed as important.
 This article is part of a series of articles.
 As I have said before, I am not a neuroscientist or a psychologist, so take this with a grain of salt.

 When a baby has a favorite toy, it takes this toy with it wherever it goes.
-This means that this toy becomes a big part of the overall pattern in the baby’s long term memory (LTM).
+This means that this toy becomes a big part of the overall pattern in the baby’s memory.
 The baby goes to the doctor, the toy is there.
 The baby goes to the zoo, the toy is there.
 The baby eats breakfast, the toy is there.
 Because of this, the toy becomes a big part of the memory of the baby.
 Since the presence of the toy creates micro memories of the toy being present, the understanding of the toy gets wider (as in, it has been involved in many things) as it entangles in all of these other patterns.
 The toy memory is now part of all these other things as well.
 If the baby thinks of the doctor, it can associatively open up memories of the toy.
 If the baby thinks of the zoo, it can associatively open up the memory of the toy.
 This way, the toy memory object becomes often present in the thread.
-Therefore, its presence in the LTM becomes more and more reinforced.
+Therefore, its presence in the memory becomes more and more reinforced.
 And so do its emotional connections.

 But what if the toy is lost?
 What if, then, the baby has to go to the doctor?
 Think of the doctor, think of the toy.
 But the toy is lost.
 So the doctor makes the baby think of the lost toy.
 So does the zoo and having breakfast.
 Because the toy was so entangled with other memory objects, it keeps on popping up in the thread, even after it is lost.
 The baby therefore really misses the toy.
 The toy had become more important than any other toy.